SBDojo/SBDojo.github.io/_pages/join.md

 Thank you for your interest in becoming a member of the South Brunswick CoderDojo (coding club).

 Our Dojo runs four, five-week long terms each school year.
+Enrollment in these terms is **absolutely free**.
 During a term, we host one meeting per week where participants (who we call Ninjas) come and engage in our coding-related activities.

-To see more information about our classes and instructions on signing up, please go to our [Knowledge Base](https://sbdojo.gitbook.io/knowledge-base/ninjas/sign-up){:target="_blank"}.
+Our meeting location is the **Smart Lab** in the [South Brunswick Public Library](https://sbpl.info).

+Signups for **session #1** of the **2021-2022** school year (grades 6-8) are currently open!
+During this session, Ninjas will learn how to make a Python Discord bot, a fully-functioning website, and an interactive text adventure game.

+This session will have workshops every Sunday from 1:00 pm to 2:30 pm, with the first meeting on September 26 and the last on October 24.
+This program is **beginner-friendly** but also welcomes advanced Ninjas!

+To sign up for the session, parents need to email [teens@sbpl.info](mailto:teens@sbpl.info) requesting to enroll their child(ren) in the session.

+There is a member cap of **15 students** for this session, so you should signup ASAP if you want to reserve your spot!

+{: .notice--info}
+**Signing up for our Dojo session means signing up for the entire 5 weeks.
+Since we have a limited number of spots, we ask that all accepted members commit to attending the workshops.
+If you reserved a spot and would like to pull yourself from the program, please do so ASAP.**

+Once you've signed up, please read [this article](https://sbdojo.gitbook.io/ninjas/attending-a-dojo) from our knowledge base to see what you should do to prepare for the first workshop.